Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Analysis framework

-The $\pizero$ are then identified by their decay into two photons, leading to the distinct peak around the $\pizero$ rest mass in the invariant mass distribution.
-Invariant mass of the two photons is calculated using the reconstructed photon energy and incident position.
-The $\pizero$ events used in the analysis of this paper are classified in two categories: \textit{Type-I} $\pizero$ and \textit{Type-II} $\pizero$ events.
-A Type-I event is defined as having a single photon in each of the two calorimeter towers (the left panel of Fig.~\ref{fig:pi0type}).
-A Type-II event is defined as having two photons in the same calorimeter tower (e.g., Small Tower, right panel of Fig.~\ref{fig:pi0type}).
-Note that Type-II events were not used in the previous analyses~\cite{LHCfpppi0,LHCfpPbpi0}, and thus are newly taken into account in this paper.
-Figure~\ref{fig:mass-fit} shows the reconstructed two-photon invariant mass distributions of the experimental data in the rapidity range $8.8 < y < 10.8$.
-The left and right panels of Fig.~\ref{fig:mass-fit} show the distributions for Type-II events in the Small Tower and Large Tower respectively.
-The sharp peak around \mev{135} are due to $\pizero$ events.
-These distributions in Fig.~\ref{fig:mass-fit} are based only on data from $\pp$ collisions at $\sqs=\tev{7}$ during LHC Fill 1104.
-Similar invariant mass distributions are obtained from other fills.
-Kinematic variables of the $\pizero$ (four-momenta, $\pt$, and rapidity) are reconstructed by using the photon energy and incident position measured by the LHCf calorimeter, and are used for producing the $\pt$ and $\pz$ distributions.
-The projected position of the proton beam axis on the LHCf detector (beam center) is taken into account in order to derive the correct $\pt$ and $\pz$ values of each event.
-The beam center position is obtained from the LHCf position-sensitive detectors of both Arms for each fill.
+Figure~\ref{fig:mass-fit} shows the reconstructed two-photon invariant mass ($M_{\gamma\gamma}$) distributions of LHCf data in the rapidity range $8.8 < y < 10.8$.
+The left and right panels of Fig.~\ref{fig:mass-fit} show the distributions for Type-II events in the Arm2 small calorimeter and Arm2 large calorimeter respectively.
+The sharp peaks around \mev{135} are due to $\pizero$ events.
+The distributions in Fig.~\ref{fig:mass-fit} are based only on data from $\pp$ collisions at $\sqs=\tev{7}$ during LHC Fill 1104.
+Similar invariant mass distributions are obtained from other fills and from Arm1.
+Kinematic quantities of the $\pizero$s (four-momenta, $\pt$, $\pz$ and rapidity) are reconstructed by using the photon energies and incident positions measured by the LHCf calorimeters, and are used for producing the $\pt$ and $\pz$ distributions.
+The projected position of the proton beam axis on the LHCf detector (beam center) is used in order to derive the correct $\pt$ and $\pz$ values of each event.
+The beam center position is obtained from the LHCf position-sensitive detectors of Arm1 and Arm2 for each fill.